Cross-Impact of Order Flow Imbalance in Equity Markets: Introduction

-\paragraph{Paper outline.} The remainder of this paper is structured as follows.
-In Section \ref{sec:notation}, we establish the notations and terminology employed throughout the paper.
-Section \ref{sec:pi} presents studies about the price-impact model on contemporaneous returns.
-Section \ref{sec:ci} turns to the cross-impact model on contemporaneous returns.
-In Section \ref{sec:forward}, we first discuss the forward-looking versions of the price-impact and cross-impact models, and then examine the economic gains from forecast returns.
-Finally, we conclude our analysis in Section \ref{sec:conclusion} and {highlight potential future research directions}.
+Section \ref{sec_ci:notation} describes our dataset and defines the variables of interest.
+Section \ref{sec_ci:ci} discusses modeling of contemporaneous cross-impact.
+In Section \ref{sec_ci:forward}, we first discuss the out-of-sample forecasting performance of cross-impact models over one-minute-ahead horizon from two perspectives: $R^2$ values and economic gains, and then examine the predictability over longer horizons.
+Finally, we conclude the analysis in Section \ref{sec_ci:conclusion} and {highlight potential future research directions}.